anasmilhem/extreme-dashboard-makeover-breakouts/solo_makeover.md

         ![Graph styles](img/Graph-styles.png)

-    * Let's make dataset _user_ a dashed line.
+    * Let's make dataset _frontend_ a dashed line.
 In the upper right, click on *Overrides* and _Add field override_.
 Then, choose "Fields with Name" _user_.
 Next, add override property _Graph styles > Line style_.
 Change from Solid to *Dash*.
 Keep *10,10* as the *line,space* setting.
-    * We will make field _payment_ a dashed line as well.
+    * We will make field _checkoutservice_ a dashed line as well.
 Again, click on _Add field override_, choosing "Fields with Name" _payment_.
 Next, add override property _Graph styles > Line style_.
 Change from Solid to *Dash*.
 Use a *5,10* dash line style.
-    * Let's make dataset _catalogue_ a dashed line.
+    * Let's make dataset _cartservice_ a dashed line.
 Add an override for Fields with name _catalogue_, adding a Line Style override.
 For the dash pattern, we want to see long-short-short, and so to do this, we choose *30,3,3*, the last item in the dropdown.
-    * Choose field with name _carts_ and Add override property.
+    * Choose field with name _frontend-proxy_ and Add override property.
 In search, find _Graph styles > Line style_.
 Change from Solid to *Dots* and keep the *0,10* *line,space* setting.
     * We will keep _orders_ as-is.
 6. Click *Save Dashboard*.
 Below is what your panel should look like: